stevencombs/retrocombs.github.io/_posts/2015-02-21-amazon-echo-review.md

 **TIP:** To jump to an update, use the browser find (⌘ + F on Mac) feature and search for the date above or use the TOC below.
 <hr>

-This is a very long post, to assist with navigation, below is a Table of Contents (TOC).

 **Table of Contents**

 1. [Location, Location, Location](#location-location-location)